Poor defense, Patty Mills game-winner keep LeBron James, Lakers winless

 For the third game in a row another team executed better than the Lakers when it mattered most, this time it was the Spurs, who pick up a 143-142 win.
 LeBron and the Lakers fall to 0-3 to start the season.

+It was always going to be a process for these Lakers, but it’s going to take longer than fans and most pundits expected.

 The same problems from the first two games remained for the Lakers — on defense they allowed 125.7 points per 100 possessions (it’s very early, but the Lakers are bottom six in defense so far).
 They struggled to slow LaMarcus Aldridge (37 points on 22 shots) and DeMar DeRozan (32 points), which happens to a lot of teams, but Laker defenders lost guys on back cuts and struggled with the Spurs ball movement.
-Offensively the Lakers were impressive in transition and got their buckets in the paint, but shot 4-of-10 between the paint and the arc, and were 9-of-32 on above-the-break threes (L.A. hit 5-of-7 from the corners, a definite improvement).
+Los Angeles gives up too many easy buckets and fouls too much.
+Offensively the Lakers were impressive in transition and got their buckets in the paint (74 points), but shot 4-of-10 between the paint and the arc, and were 9-of-32 on above-the-break threes (L.A. hit 5-of-7 from the corners, a definite improvement).

 “We’re going to continue to get better.
 I like the direction we’re going it,” LeBron said.
 “Obviously, we don’t have too many wins right now, but it’s such a long process.
 We had our chances…